Nino-gb/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 Both visualization were analyzed by different category therefore they were not aline with this may shows discrepancies if we try to compare both visualization.
 Outcomes by Launch Date was filter by theater parent category while Outcomes based on Goals values were under subcategory plays.
 To be able to do an accurate analysis between both visualization I have to include subcategory field name into pivot filter and filter the pivot table in the subcategory plays.
 After that I was able to see that successful and failed plays outcomes trend were similar to theater outcomes.
-Canceled outcomes trend was completely diferent.
+Canceled outcomes trend was completely different.

 ## Results